What is Rock Cycle Diagram?

 Rocks are classified on the basis of their mode of formation into three broad categories: Igneous, Metamorphic & Sedementary.

-Igneous rocks are formed by the cooling, solidification and crystallization of molten earth materials, known as magma and lava.
+These Igneous rocks are formed by the cooling, solidification and crystallization of molten earth materials, known as magma and lava.
 These rocks are also called as primary rocks or parent rocks because these were originated first during the formation of crust through the process of cooling of the earth surface.
 They do not have distinct beds or strata like the sedimentary rocks.
 These are granular and crystalline rocks.
 The size of the crystals vary from one rock to another.
 Igneous rocks are generally hard and water percolates through them with difficulty along the joints.
-Since water does not percolate easily , these rocks are less affected by chemical weathering.
+Since water does not percolate easily, these rocks are less affected by chemical weathering.
 These rocks are prone to mechanical weathering due to their granular structure.
-These rocks are non-fossiliferous.
+These rocks are non-fossiliferous i.e. no fossils are found.
 Most of the igneous rocks consist of silicate minerals.

 On the basis of chemical composition, igneous rocks are divided into:

 - Acidic igneous rocks having more silica.
-They are light rocks relatively e.g.—Graniotes.
+They are light rocks relatively e.g.—Granite.

 - Basic igneous rocks have lower amount of silica.
-They are dark-coloured due to pre-dominance of Ferro-magnesium, e.g. –Gabbro, Basalt etc.
+They are dark-colored due to predominance of Ferro-magnesium, e.g. –Gabbro, Basalt etc.